 Linear lesions may follow trauma due to Köbner's phenomenon which usually affects psoriasis, lichen planus and occasionally erythema multiforme.
 Dermatitis artefacta can mimic a multitude of different skin disorders.
 These include:

 An important differential diagnosis is malingering in which the patient is consciously aware of producing factitious lesions, the purpose being to avoid work or claim compensation.

 - Early consideration of the diagnosis is important to avoid unnecessary and potentially harmful investigations and treatments.

-- Management is usually shared between dermatologists and psychiatry - although psychiatric referral is often refused.
+- Management is usually shared between dermatologists, psychologists and psychiatry.

-- Many advocate avoiding direct confrontation when the disease is suspected although a gentle probe such as, 'Do you have any idea what might have caused this?' can be appropriate.
-Instead the doctor should create an accepting, empathetic and nonjudgemental environment.
-The management is rather akin to Münchhausen's syndrome and other factitious disorders.
-Close supervision and symptomatic care of skin lesions will hopefully lead to a doctor-patient relationship in which psychological issues may gradually be introduced.
+- Many advocate avoiding direct confrontation. it is hoped that close supervision and symptomatic care of skin lesions will lead to a doctor-patient relationship in which psychological issues may gradually be introduced.
 Regularly review suicide and self-harm risk.